 After all, you have waited this long to get the Orange Card.
 Therefore, let’s not succumb to the travelling temptation and take the risk.
 Moreover, there are many beautiful cities in Belgium worth exploring.
 Have you been travelling to other regions and cities?
-I take this as the best opportunity to travel more within Belgium.
-You can always travel out of Belgium at a later date once you get the F Card.
+I take this as the best opportunity to travel more in Belgium.
+You can always travel out of Belgium at a later date once you get the residence permit F Card.

 Exiting out and re-entry in Belgium are entirely the responsibility and risk of the Orange Card holder.
 One cannot foresee incidents and accidents while travelling out of Belgium.
 These unpredictable circumstances may put you into a complicated situation later.
 As the old saying goes, you can do anything you want but don’t get caught.
 You have been warned.

 Tip: Within the first three months of your arrival, travel out of Belgium and have as much holiday as you want during this period.
 Then, you will not feel regretful and unhappy when you receive the Orange Card later.
 Henceforth, you will feel grounded in Belgium for at least six months or more.

 Suggestions to Reduce Travelling Risk

 Since there is no border control in the Schengen Area, some people would naturally take the risk.
 There are others who travel out of Belgium with success.
-It is a just a matter of luck.
+It is just a matter of luck.
 If you decide to take the risk, here are some suggestions to reduce it.

 - Take a train, bus or paid carpool trips such as blablacar to your destination to and fro.

-- Avoid taking a plane including departure from neighbouring airports in France and Netherlands.
+- Avoid taking a plane including departing from neighbouring airports in France and the Netherlands.